rajatm29/Swift-Playground/README.md

 This Repo will hold the code that will be written about in blog posts

 ## AutoSizing UITextView
-A simple way to add an autosizing Text View in your iOS Application
+A way to add an autosizing Text View in your iOS Application

 ## AnchorAutoLayout
+Use Anchoring for to your advantage!